 If you enjoy light and bubbly drinks, then this Hugo Cocktail recipe is for you.
 Made with elderflower liqueur, Prosecco, and club soda, it’s a delightful floral spin on the Aperol Spritz, packing a flavorful punch but with a lower abv.
 The Hugo Cocktail is the perfect after-work drink to serve if you’re living the lighter side of life.
 If you want to give it an extra kick, you can add a bit of gin, but this cooling cocktail is equally delicious without.

 Serve Spritz cocktails on hot days that call for refreshing, low-alcohol drinks.

-Prosecco is the traditional choice for a Hugo Spritz, but you can use a dry sparkling wine instead.
+Prosecco is the traditional choice for a Hugo Spritz, but if you can’t find any go ahead and use a dry sparkling wine instead.

 For a fun twist use fresh basil leaves instead of mint.

 Add bruised mint to the bottom of a large wine glass